 A positive outlook is important in many situations.
 Positivity can boost our confidence, help us keep pushing forward, and allow us to be happier.

 There’s no excuse to not spend some time in the outdoors.
-There’s a plethora of settings to choose from and hundreds of ways to enjoy Earth’s beauty.
+There’s a plethora of wonderful places to choose from and hundreds of ways to enjoy Earth’s beauty.
 Swim in a lake, have a picnic in your backyard, or lay on the grass and stare at the clouds.
-A half hour of nature a day can keep the negativity at bay!
+A half-hour of nature a day can keep the negativity at bay!

-Sometimes we need a fully-immersive experience in nature.
-Go on a detox weekend to help you improve your wellness, lose weight or just absorb energy from nature!
+Sometimes we need a fully immersive experience in nature.
+Go on a detox weekend to help you improve your wellness and absorb energy from nature!